proj-at/subdomains/README.md

 ## Proj.sbs

 Proj.sbs means `project, side by side`.
 It's a free subdomain service for open-source developers.
 You can use it for your open-source projects or your own website.

+## Thanks

-We use Cloudflare DNS manage the domain records.
+We use [Cloudflare](https://www.cloudflare.com/) DNS to manage our domain records, and its CDN to provide global service.